devdo-eu/capturenetwork/README.md

 ![Run Battle.Server](./gifs/rPB8OKtbTh.gif)

 Battle Server must be up&ready to run bot,

-also you need to know host and port to connect.
+you need to know host and port to connect.

-Bot to work properly need Python > 3.6
+Bot also needs `capnet` environment to work properly.
+So open another terminal, activate `capnet` and you are ready to go.

 We have prepared some bots so that you can quickly and easily check the operation of the server.